realmanisingh/population-segmentation/final_report.md

 ![Distribution of Responses](images/feature_importance.png)

-This observation was very useful because it allowed for the feature space to decrease form 358 to just 62 features.
+This observation was very useful because it allowed for the feature space to be reduced from 358 to just 62 features.
 After removing all the features with zero importance, the hyperparameters of the XGBoost model were tuned again and the model was retrained.
 This increased the accuracy of the model, while also creating a more interpretable model.

 ### Reflection